beaker-project/beaker/documentation/user-guide/workflow.rst

    virtualization-workflow
    provisioning

-Submitting and Reviewing a Job
+Submitting and reviewing a job
 ------------------------------

 To submit a Job you must create a Job description.
 This is an XML file